wernerstrydom/terraform-provider-netbox/docs/resources/device_type.md

 ### Required

-- `is_full_depth` (Boolean) Indicates whether this device type consumes the full depth of its parent rack.
 - `model` (String) The model name of the device type.
 - `slug` (String) A unique slug identifier for the device type.